oracle-livelabs/database/datapump-x-platform-migration/01-PreparationTarget/PreparationTarget.md

-## Task 4: Create the database directory used by datapump
+## Task 4: In SQL*Plus Create the Database Directory Used by Data Pump
  and create some additional objects for the migration.

   ```
     <copy>
 		alter session set container=PDB3;
 		CREATE OR REPLACE DIRECTORY "XTTS_METADATA_DIR" AS '/home/oracle/XTTS/DUMP/';
+    exit;
     </copy>
   ```